gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

     | returns ``True`` if the B-button is being pressed or ``False`` if not.

-| The code below scrolls True or False.
+| The code below scrolls True or False to indicate whether the A-button is being pressed or not.

 .. code-block:: python